 A Standards-Based Progress Report gives you information about how your child is progressing toward meeting the Waukee Community School District’s Standards during the course of the school year in each class.
-Standards specify what all students should know, understand and be able to do by the end of the school year.
+Standards specify what all students should know and be able to do.

 - Your child’s performance is measured against the standard, rather than simply being compared to other students in his or her class.

-- It gives you, parents or guardians, a more detailed and honest assessment of how your child is progressing academically.
+- It gives parents or guardians a more detailed and honest assessment of how their child is progressing academically.

-Each indicator shows progress towards each specific learning targets for each course.
+Each proficiency indicator shows progress toward a specific learning target for each course:

-- EE: Exceeds Expectations – Student demonstrates above grade level understanding for the targeted skill or concept.
+- EE: Exceeds Expectations – Student demonstrates an above-grade-level understanding of the targeted skill or concept.

 - SC: Secure – Student can apply the skill or concept correctly and independently.

 - DV: Developing – Student shows some understanding.
 Reminders, hints, and suggestions are needed to promote understanding.